3drobotics/solo-cli/README.md

 Download logs from Solo into your current folder.

+### update and revert

+`solo update` will update Solo to a given version.
+This process does not clear user modifications to the filesystem, so ensure that the update process will not be impacted by these.

+`solo revert` destructively reverts Solo to a given version, including to factory ("gold") settings.
+This removes all user modifications from the filesystem, and is recommended if you do not care about losing these changes.

 ### video

 * `acquire` frees `/dev/video0` for scripts to use it as a video source.